top of page

 落花滿天蔽月光

 落 Falling; 花 Flower; 滿天 All over the sky; 蔽 Hide; 月光 Moonlight.
 From the lyrics of "Fragrant Death 香夭" from the well-known Cantonese opera "Dai Neoi Faa 帝女花".
-This is the most famous line of Cantonese opera that almost every Canto speaker knows.
+This is considered the most iconic line in Cantonese opera, known by almost every Cantonese speaker.

 =